Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ###### Mastery Property
-Your training with weapons allows you to use the mastery property of one kind of Simple or Martial weapon of your choice, provided you are proficient with it.
+Your training with weapons allows you to use the mastery property of *two* kinds of Simple or Martial weapon of your choice, provided you are proficient with it.
 Whenever you finish a **:rest-long: Long Rest**, you can change the kind of weapon to another eligible kind or change the weapon's mastery property to other eligible kind.

+###### Quick Practice
+Selecting weapons for Weapon Mastery or changing Mastery properties of weapon to other eligible kinds can now be done as a **:rest-short: Short Rest**.

+**Repeatable**{ .inl } You can take this feat more than once, choosing different weapon or Masteries each time.

 ---